Blog

 b) Medical guidelines

-• National and international recommendations (e.g. AWMF, Nice, Esmo, Eortc)
+• National and international recommendations (e.g. AWMF, NICE, ESMO, EORTC)

-• Diagnostics, therapy and follow-up recommendations
+• Diagnostic, therapeutic and follow-up recommendations

 • Inclusion of consensus papers and statements

-c) regulatory and technical norms
+c) Regulatory and technical standards

-• ISO, IEC, DIN-, CEN standards
+• ISO, IEC, DIN, CEN standards

-• Requirements for security, functionality, software, biocompatibility
+• Requirements for safety, functionality, software, biocompatibility

-Important: Norms are not only important for technical evidence - they often also define measurement methods and requirements and therefore deliver measurable parameters!
+Important: Standards are not only important for technical verification – they often also define measurement methods and requirements, thus providing measurable parameters!

 d) Data on comparable medical devices

-• Eudamed, FDA database, manufacturer's website
+• EUDAMED, FDA database, manufacturer websites

-• Published admission or post-market studies
+• Published registration or post-market studies

 • Safety and performance parameters of comparable products